sulaiman013/powerbi-expert-app/README.md

 ### Security

 **Q: Does my data get sent to external servers?**
-> Only schema metadata (table/column names) is sent to the AI.
-Actual row data never leaves your environment until you execute a query.
+> **No. Your data never leaves your secure environment.** This webapp is specifically designed to work with:
+> - **Azure AI Foundry** (Azure Claude or Azure OpenAI) - Data stays within YOUR Azure subscription
+> - **Ollama** (Local) - Data never leaves your machine
+>
+> Unlike tools that use public LLM APIs (OpenAI, Anthropic), Power BI Expert Webapp connects exclusively to enterprise-grade, private deployments.
+Microsoft and Anthropic do NOT use your data to train their models when using Azure AI services.
+Your data is processed securely within the Azure ecosystem under your organization's data governance policies.

 **Q: Is this compliant with GDPR/HIPAA?**
-> When using Ollama (local) or Azure providers (your subscription), data stays within your infrastructure.
-Enable audit logging for compliance documentation.
+> Yes!
+When using Azure AI Foundry or Ollama:
+> - Data stays within your infrastructure (Azure subscription or local machine)
+> - No data is used for model training
+> - Full audit logging with tamper-evident signatures
+> - Air-gap deployment option for maximum isolation
+> - Compliant with SOC 2, ISO 27001, HIPAA, GDPR (via Azure)

 **Q: Can I audit what's being sent to the AI?**
 > Yes.
-Enable the audit logger to capture all requests with cryptographic signatures.
+Enable the audit logger to capture all requests with cryptographic HMAC signatures and hash chains for tamper detection.

 ### Technical